 Students choosing to live with a Spanish host family will typically be provided with a room (shared or independent depending on agreement with provider), full board and cleaning/laundry service.
-Even though students may decide to secure this type of accommodation privately, the International Office has a list of monitored families that have traditionally housed international students.
-Depending on availability, the International Office will supply the student contact information for a family before or after arriving in Seville.

 It is important for students to know that living with families from Seville does not necessarily imply that they will have less freedom than students living in other modes of housing.
 This is a common misconception, as students requesting home-stays enjoy total freedom as they can enter and leave the apartment whenever they please.
 It is true, however, that there might be some common sense coexistence norms to be discussed with the families.
 This housing option has the prospective advantage of enhanced communication with locals, though success of such a process is much dependent upon interpersonal relations established between family members and students.

 Price (approx.): Students should be able to find host families for a monthly fee of 600€ – 750€.